Philanthropist MacKenzie Scott surprises Penumbra Theatre and two other Minnesota nonprofits with donations

+What Bellamy heard made her sit down.
+Penumbra, long a font of theatrical excellence and cultural leadership, was receiving a $5 million gift.

+"It's the biggest single award in the history of Penumbra and was completely unexpected," Bellamy said.
+"It supercharges our ability to realize our dreams as we build this center for racial healing."

-Scott announced Tuesday that she was awarding $2.7 billion to 286 organizations across the United States, part of her pledge to give away a majority of her wealth in her lifetime.
+St. Paul-based Penumbra is one of three Minnesota-based nonprofits that received surprise donations this week from Scott, who announced Tuesday that she was awarding $2.7 billion to 286 organizations across the United States — part of her pledge to give away a majority of her wealth in her lifetime.

-Arts Midwest, which serves a nine-state area and is based in Minneapolis, declined to share how much the organization received but said it's the largest one-time gift in the organization's 36-year history.
+Arts Midwest, which serves a nine-state area and is based in Minneapolis, declined to share how much the organization received.
+But CEO Torrie Allen said it's the largest one-time gift in the organization's 36-year history.

-Penumbra Theatre and Borealis Philanthropy, a national funder that lists a Minneapolis address on federal tax forms, also received donations.
-Borealis funds organizations that work on disability issues, transgender justice and racial equity.
+Borealis Philanthropy, a national funder that lists a Minneapolis address on federal tax forms, also received a donation.
+Borealis funds work on issues including disability issues, transgender rights and racial equity.

-"This gift recognizes that boldly giving to communities is possible, and necessary," Borealis Philanthropy president Amoretta Morris wrote in a statement.
+"This gift recognizes that boldly giving to communities is possible, and necessary," Borealis Philanthropy president Amoretta Morris said in a statement.

 Scott and her husband, Dan Jewett, made the donations along with a team of researchers and advisers "to give away a fortune that was enabled by systems in need of change," she wrote in her online post.